 - Chickpeas are a rich source of plant-based protein, fiber, iron, magnesium, potassium, and folate.

-- Cashews are healthy plant fats, magnesium, and zinc and add to the richness of this creamy sauce.
+- Cashews provide healthy plant fats, magnesium, and zinc and add to the richness of this creamy sauce.

 - Fresh spinach and basil contain vitamins A, C, and K and antioxidants.